Vata Diet: Best Foods, Recipes & 7-Day Meal Plan

 Practical Tips for the Vata Kitchen

-- Cook in batches — Vata types often forget to cook; having warm meals ready reduces skipped meals
+- Cook in batches.
+Vata types often forget to cook.
+Having warm meals ready means fewer skipped meals

-- Keep ghee visible — A jar of ghee on the counter reminds you to add this Vata-essential fat
+- Keep ghee visible.
+A jar on the counter reminds you to add this Vata-essential fat

-- Avoid eating on the go — Sit down, eat slowly, and chew thoroughly
+- Don't eat on the go.
+Sit down, eat slowly, chew thoroughly

-- Leftover policy — Freshly cooked food has more Prana (life force).
+- Leftover policy.
+Freshly cooked food has more Prana.
 Reheat leftovers with added ghee and spice

 Think you might be Vata?